Joe Morgan: Later career

 Morgan returned to Houston in 1980 as a free agent on a reported contract of $255,000 for one season.
 He helped the young Astros win the NL West, batting .243 in 141 games while leading the league in walks with 93.
 The Astros then lost the National League Championship Series to the Philadelphia Phillies.
 Morgan bristled with team manager Bill Virdon at being taken out in late innings for Rafael Landestoy.
 Late in the year, Morgan expressed to one reporter his doubt in playing for Virdon again.

 Morgan signed onto the San Francisco Giants for the next two seasons.
+In 1981, Morgan batted .240 and played in just 90 games, his lowest number of games played since 1968.
 The 1982 season had a bumpy start for the team, but they were neck and neck for second place with the Los Angeles Dodgers (each behind Atlanta) with a three-game set to possibly determine the division race.
-The Dodgers eliminated San Francisco on the second-to-last day, but Morgan hit a go-ahead three run home run to give the Giants a lead they would not relinquish that saw Los Angeles eliminated in favor of the Braves winning the NL West; Morgan batted .240 and played in just 90 games, his lowest number of games played since 1968.
+The Dodgers eliminated San Francisco on the second-to-last day, but Morgan hit a go-ahead three run home run to give the Giants a lead they would not relinquish that saw Los Angeles eliminated in favor of the Braves winning the NL West.
 Morgan won the 1982 Willie Mac Award for his spirit and leadership.
 He batted .289 in 134 games the following season for the Giants.

 Morgan at bat for the Giants in 1981.

 Morgan was acquired along with Al Holland by the Phillies from the Giants for Mike Krukow, Mark Davis and minor-league outfielder C.L.
 Penigar on December 14, 1982.
 He was reunited with former Reds teammates Pete Rose and Tony Pérez.
 The lineup was soon dubbed the "Wheeze Kids", referring to the considerable age in their starting lineup, where just one starting player was under 30 years old.
 On his 40th birthday in 1983, Morgan had four hits, including two home runs and a double, at Veterans Stadium.

 The Phillies beat the Dodgers in the NLCS to reach the World Series for the second time in four seasons.
 Morgan got to play in the World Series for the final time, facing off against the Baltimore Orioles.
 In Game 1, he hit a home run in the sixth inning to tie the game; he became the second oldest player to hit a home run in the World Series (Enos Slaughter was a few months older at the age of 40).
 He went 5-for-19 in the Series, which included a second home run in Game 5, but the Phillies lost in five games.
 Morgan finished his career with the Oakland Athletics in 1984, playing 116 games and batting .244.
 He collected a hit in his final game on September 30, collecting a double in his one at-bat before being taken out of the game.